 There are hundreds of camp offerings and combinations at St. Catherine’s School, including half-day and full-day, one-week and three-week sessions, academics, STEM, arts, athletics, and leadership.
 “You name it, we’ve got it,” says Lewis James, director of Brilliant Summer at the school.
 Even though St. Catherine’s is an all-girls college prep school during the school year, the school opens up its campus to girls and boys ages three to grade twelve for camps.

 One of the most popular camp options is Design Your Day Camp.
 It allows kids to choose up to six special topics to create their own camp experiences.
-Topics range from playing the ukulele to the Hogwarts Adventure.
-“There’s even a Design Your Day wish list that parents and kids can review together to make their personalized selections,” James says.
+Topics range from playing the ukulele to the Truth About Dragons “There’s even a Design Your Day wish list that parents and kids can review together to make their personalized selections,” James says.

 The school additionally offers a variety of special interest camps where kids can dive deeper into specific passions or learn something completely new.
-Brilliant Summer Detective Agency is one of the newest offerings.
-“Kids will put their sleuthing expertise to the test to solve mock crimes around campus.
-They will learn forensic science techniques like ink chromatography, shoe prints, trace evidence identification, and even extract DNA from fingerprints,” James says.
-A new teen program, Leaders In Training, combines service to the local community with leadership development skills.
+Brilliant Summer Entrepreneurship is one of the newest offerings.
+“Kids will have a hands-on opportunity to explore what it means to be an entrepreneur.
+They will engage in a range of activities from financial planning to marketing as they map out their future business venture,” James says.
+There are also courses for teenagers including babysitter certification and drivers education.
 Summer camp is a unique venue for growth, Lewis adds.
 “It allows kids to become independent and self-confident while making new friends and learning new skills.”